Cohabitating with nature

 “Is it likely the snake has moved on?”

-“To be sure, you should replace the wooden deck and staircase with concrete, so snakes can’t get underneath,” they recommended.
+“To be sure, you should replace the wooden deck and staircase with concrete,” was the advice.
 “You have chickens which attract rodents, which attract snakes.
-You have water, frogs, and a safe space for snakes to hide, and actively hunt.
+You have water, frogs, and a safe space for snakes to hide and hunt.
 But remember, Eastern Browns don’t like movement.
 They’ll get out of your way before you even know they’re there.
 Just look down before you step down.
 It is possible to cohabitate with them.”

 Cohabitate with the second deadliest snake in the world?

-Remodelling the back deck and stairs IS on the renovation list – somewhere between the priorities of fencing, more water tanks, another shed, ridge-capping the roof, and retaining walls.
+Remodelling the back deck and stairs IS on the renovation list – somewhere between the priorities of fencing, more water tanks, retaining walls and building another shed.

-I’ve been forced to accept that snakes are definitely around, instead of possibly around.
-I’ve learnt they don’t chase you.
+I now know snakes are definitely around, instead of possibly around.
+I’ve also learnt they don’t chase you.
 Just look out for them, and don’t step on them.

 I now look down before I step down.
 I’ve calmed down.
 I’ve reverted to wearing thongs outside.